CBM + CCM Release Process

-As of Copado v9, you can promote user stories from higher environments back to lower environments by creating a back promotion.
+You can promote user stories from higher environments back to lower environments by creating a back promotion.

 When creating a new promotion from the Promotion tab, a Back Promotion checkbox will be shown.
 When checked, the Source Environment field switches to Destination Environment.
-Copado will infer the source environment based on the deployment flow of the selected project or release and will create a promotion into the selected destination.
+Copado will infer the source environment based on the pipeline of the selected project or release and will create a promotion into the selected destination.

 User Stories Ahead and Behind

-As of Copado v9, the User Story page is provided with user stories ahead and behind information within the flow bar:
+The User Story page is provided with user stories ahead and behind information within the flow bar: